RileyLeff/sapflux/planning/writeups/02_database_and_storage.md

 **Download Semantics**: The API never streams large objects directly.
 When `GET /outputs/{id}/download` is called, it issues a short-lived pre-signed URL (15 minute expiry) or a 302 redirect to Cloudflare R2.
 This keeps the bucket private while enabling clients to download the file without shipping credentials.

+**Latest Flag Update Policy**: On every successful insert into `outputs`, the application sets the new row's `is_latest = TRUE` and flips all other rows to `FALSE` within the same database transaction so the flag always identifies the most recent dataset snapshot.

 ### Project & Geographic Hierarchy

 These tables model the real-world physical and organizational structure of the research.